Play to earn gaming model: the beginning

-Let’s have a look at the reasons that have video game lovers flocking to gaming websites
+Let’s have a look at the reasons that video game lovers flock to gaming websites

 - Community development: The upsurge in blockchain gaming and the increased number of gamers have made way for gaming communities.
 The gaming area is flooded with new gaming websites getting launched on a daily basis.
-Platforms like telegram, discord, and Twitter are well known amongst crypto enthusiasts who get together to share ideas and initiate conversations.
+Platforms like Telegram, discord, and Twitter are well-known among crypto enthusiasts who get together to share ideas and initiate conversations.
 Apart from those, gaming platforms have their own communities where active users can communicate, undertake quests, and complete tasks while splitting rewards.

 P2E growth challenges

 Like any other technology, play-to-earn models have their own challenges that steamroll the growth potentials of gaming P2E and GameFi.

 Too much work: Too many variables make the process of getting on the gaming platforms complicated.
 Players have to be at the top of the game via in-depth research.
 Then steps like buying appropriate cryptocurrency, setting up wallets, etc., often put them off the game.
 Additionally, the complexity of user interfaces and the game itself add to potential gamers’ woes.

 High entry rates and pricey in-game assets: Despite being free to play, gaining entry into the game comes at a high price.
 Additionally, buying in-game assets can also put a dent in your pockets as some popular gaming ventures like Axie Infinity have expensive NFTs, and starting costs range between $60 to $1000.
 Illuvium is another upcoming NFT game where the cost of one ILV token is $518.22!